 Each Laurels guest editor will typically respond to all submissions within one month of each submission deadline.

-Submissions (TSA members only): Please submit by January 31, 2026 using our online submission form.
+Submissions (TSA members only): Please submit by June 30, 2026 using our online submission form.
 The form should work correctly for nearly everyone, but if it does not work for you, please try accessing it using a different device.
-If it still does not work correctly for you, please email Tom Clausen at tpc2@cornell.edu or submit by postal mail to Tom Clausen, 1421 Slaterville Rd., Ithaca, NY 14850 USA.
+If it still does not work correctly for you, please email Rick Jackofsky at rjackofsky@gmail.com or submit by postal mail to Rick Jackofsky, 70 Sunburst Dr., Rocky Point, NY 11778 USA.

 Laurels #4 — August 2025 (73 poems)